 The overdoses are real.
 Every year, some deaths are reported by the press in Thailand, Indonesia and in the whole region.
 Indeed, it’s dangerous for people suffering from hypertension, and also for pregnant women.
 But the worst association is durian mixed with alcohol.
 Japanese scientists from the Tsukuba university have recently found that durian, apparently because of its high sulfur contents, is capable of inhibiting aldehyde dehydrogenase or ALDH, which is the enzyme that our liver secretes to protect our body from the toxic byproducts of alcohol.

 When you know that, naturally, 50% of Asians have a partly inactive ALDH enzyme and are more subject to alcohol intoxication, it gives you an idea of what can happen if they dare the devil and, to pile on it, eat durian while drinking.
 The result is not very pretty : dead bodies are found, their mouth covered with white foam, as if they had rabies.
 You can find an example of that kind of story in this article from the Jakarta Post.
 Anyway, you shouldn’t eat too much durian.
 Because it is highly nutritious and very rich in sugars and fats.
 It’s one of the most caloric fruits.
-More than avocado.
-More than olives.
+Almost the same as avocado.
+Twice more than olives.
 It’s a lot to take for your stomach.